stefanprodan/swarmprom/README.md

 sum(engine_daemon_health_checks_failed_total) * on(instance) group_left(node_id) swarm_node_info{node_id=~"$node_id"})
 ```

 For now the engine metrics are still experimental.
-If you want to use dockerd-exporter you will need to enable
+If you want to use dockerd-exporter you have to enable
-the experimental feature and and set the metrics address to 0.0.0.0.
+the experimental feature and set the metrics address to `0.0.0.0`.

-If you running Docker with systemd this is how the config file should look like:
+If you are running Docker with systemd create or edit
+/etc/systemd/system/docker.service.d/docker.conf file like so:

 ```
 [Service]